sanchee16/sanchee16.github.io/_posts/2016-12-27-notes-for-CNN-for-visual-recognition.markdown

 - Usually, images are preprocessed to squares.
 - The filter is also called kernel.
 Filters capture local information.
 - Along the depth of the output volume, all the neurons have actually looked at the same patch but their weights will still be different.
+- Pooling layer makes the representations smaller and managable
+- Pooling operates over each activation map independently
+- LeNet - 5
+- AlexnNet
+    - Use of ReLU
+    - Used norm layers
+    - Heavy data augmentation
+    - Dropout
+- ZFNet
+- VGGNet
+- GoogleNet
+- ResNet
+    - Skip Step
+    - Batch normalization layer and hence can use a higher learning rate
+    - No dropout
+    - Xavier/2 initialization
+    - Faster than VGGNet(20 layers) inspite of having 152 layers
+- Policy network
+- As we go ahead with the architectures, we find that the numbers of parameters are reduced but more conputation is required and the results are too promising.
+- Instead of fully connected layers, use average pooling layers in the end of a CNN.
+- Convnets stack - CONV, POOL, Fully Connected layers
+- Trend towards smaller filters and deeper networks and getting rid of POOL/FC layers